ros-infrastructure/ros_buildfarm/doc/jobs/doc_jobs.rst

 Different types of documentation
 --------------------------------

-Each *doc build files* can have one of three specific documentation types:
+Each *doc build files* can have one of four specific documentation types:

 * the **rosdoc_lite** type operates on doc repositories.
   For each *doc build file* with that type a separate Jenkins view is created.